References

 As mentioned previously, you can’t get a job without them.
 Professional references are usually provided within applications or submitted to employers as a reference sheet before or after being interviewed for a position.
 If you do not provide employers with the number of references they requested, it is extremely likely that you will be eliminated from the hiring pool.

-If the employer is interested in hiring you, they will call two or more your references to help them determine whether or not you would be a responsible, diligent, and capable worker as well as a good “fit” for their business.
+If the employer is interested in hiring you, they will call two or more of your references to help them determine whether or not you would be a responsible, diligent, and capable worker as well as a good “fit” for their business.

 References are especially critical for those who have no or very limited employment history – in general or within a given field.